elastos/Elastos.NET.WebRTC.iOS.SDK/README.md

 =====================

 ## Introduction
-Elastos WebRTC is the WebRTC framework over Elastos Carrier network, which supports basic features of Audio/Video communication and data communication over DataChannel.
+Elastos WebRTC is the WebRTC framework over the Elastos Carrier network, which supports basic features of Audio/Video communication and data communication over DataChannel.

 This is the repository of WebRTC iOS SDK over the Carrier network.
 With that, it's available for developers to implement VoIP applications on Android/iOS mobile platforms over the Carrier network.

 ## Build from source
-### Install Pre-Requirements
+### Install Prerequisites
-Please be sure you have **cocoapods** installed on your macOS device.
-Otherwise run the following comand to install it:
+Please be sure you have **CocoaPods** installed on your macOS device.
+Otherwise, run the following command to install it:
 ```shell
 $ gem install cocopods
 ```